sancon-simon/CSST106-4B/4B-SANCON-EXER3/4B-SANCON-EXER3-documentation.md

 ### This Section includes the applications of Feature Extraction Methods

 1. Harris Corner Deetection - Harris Corner Detection is a classic corner detection algorithm.
-Use the Harris Corner Detection algorithm to detect corners in an image.

   • Harris Corner Detection is used to find corners, which are points of interest

   • It’s particularly useful for corner detection in images where object edges intersect.

-2. HOG (Histogram of Oriented Gradients) Feature Extraction - The HOG descriptor is widely used for object detection, especially in human detection.
+3. HOG (Histogram of Oriented Gradients) Feature Extraction - The HOG descriptor is widely used for object detection, especially in human detection.

   • HOG focuses on the structure of objects through gradients.

   • Useful for human detection and general object recognition

-3. FAST (Features from Accelerated Segment Test) Keypoint Detection - FAST is another keypoint detector known for its speed.
+5. FAST (Features from Accelerated Segment Test) Keypoint Detection - FAST is another keypoint detector known for its speed.

   • FAST is designed to be computationally efficient and quick in detecting keypoints.

   • It is often used in real-time applications like robotics and mobile vision.

-4. Feature Matching using ORB and FLANN - Using ORB descriptors to find and match features between two images using FLANN-based matching
+7. Feature Matching using ORB and FLANN - Using ORB descriptors to find and match features between two images using FLANN-based matching

   • ORB is fast and efficient, making it suitable for resource-constrained environments.

-  • FLANN (Fast Library for Approximate Nearest Neighbors) speeds up the matching process, making it ideal for large datasets.
+  • FLANN (Fast Library for Approximate Nearest Neighbors) speeds up the matching process, making

+  it ideal for large datasets.

-5. Image Segmentation using Watershed Algorithm - The Watershed algorithm segments an image into distinct regions.
+9. Image Segmentation using Watershed Algorithm - The Watershed algorithm segments an image into distinct regions.

   • Image segmentation is crucial for object detection and recognition.

   • The Watershed algorithm is especially useful for separating overlapping objects.

 ### 0.1 Connect to Drive